 Prepping on a Budget and Planning Your Preparedness Strategy Saves Money

 When people first begin preparing, many try to do everything at once.
-This becomes frustrating because they don’t have the time or money to accomplish everything.
+Doing everything at once becomes frustrating because they don’t have the time or money to accomplish everything.
 Therefore, you need to think about and plan a preparedness strategy.
 By doing so, you will be able to prepare more efficiently.
 In turn, the increased efficiency will allow you to prepare more quickly and at less cost than would have otherwise been possible.

 Inventory Your Supplies

 You may already have a lot of supplies and not realize it.
 Therefore, it’s essential that you take stock of what you have.
 By inventorying your supplies, you can avoid buying items that you already have.
-This keeps costs down and shortens the time it takes to become prepared.
-Listing your supplies requires physically going through your supplies, which increases your familiarity with them.
-This will allow you to optimize the amount of your supplies and become more familiar with their use.
+Avoiding those items keeps costs down and shortens the time it takes to become prepared.
+Listing your supplies require physically going through your supplies, which increases your familiarity with them.
+Becoming more familiar will allow you to optimize the number of your supplies and become more familiar with their use.

 Know Your Budget